veegee/guv/docs/source/librarysupport.rst

 - Many more

-This list will be expanded as additional libraries are tested and *confirmed* to be compaible.
+This list will be expanded as additional libraries are tested and *confirmed* to be compatible

-Libraries containing C extensions which are currently suported:
+Libraries containing C extensions which are currently supported:

 - `psycopg2 <https://github.com/psycopg/psycopg2>`_